Palme School

 Games for the development of emotional intelligence

-2. Gallery of emotions - Many children like to draw.
+2. Gallery of Emotions.
+Many children like to draw.
 Instead of the usual subjects, have them draw different emotions - joy, sadness, anger, boredom, etc. Hang these pictures in the room so that the child can see them and over time track how their feelings change as they get older.

 If you're interested, we have several articles on the topic of childhood success, we suggest you read them too: